 Abstract: One can only collect personal data if they have a legal reason to do so.
 Personally identifiable information includes any data that can either directly or indirectly identify a person or sensitive information about a person (gender, age, race, contact information, etc.)

 At MeltSpot, information is immediately anonymized - on-premise - before being sent to us in a non-reversible format.
 Specifically, any “device identifiers” are taken through a series of anonymizing processes, including removing bits of data and then running them through a non-reversible hashing format.
-By ensuring that the resulting “Visitor ID” is irreversible and also has chance of collusion, we and our customers are not only not able to uniquely identify devices; data we handle cannot be correlated with external systems to uniquely identify devices or people either.
+By ensuring that the resulting “Visitor ID” is irreversible and also has chance of collision, we and our customers are not only not able to uniquely identify devices; data we handle cannot be correlated with external systems to uniquely identify devices or people either.

 MeltSpot then provides a cloud-service for our customers which allows access to this completely anonymized data.